Joint constraints on $R_h=ct$ cosmology from DESI DR2 BAO, CC, and SN\textit{Ia} Pantheon$^+$ sample: Introduction

 The simplest and most widely accepted framework for explaining the accelerated expansion is the $\Lambda$CDM model, which incorporates a cosmological constant ($\Lambda$) with an equation of state $\omega = -1$ alongside cold dark matter with $\omega = 0$.
 This model successfully describes a broad range of cosmological observations, from early-Universe fluctuations to the present-day expansion rate.
 However, despite its empirical success, the $\Lambda$CDM model faces several persistent theoretical and observational challenges.
-On small scales, it struggles with the missing satellite and core–cusp problems~\cite{Bernardis2000,Hanany2000,Netterfield1997}, while on a fundamental level, it suffers from the so-called “cosmological constant problem,” referring to the $10^{120}$-order discrepancy between the theoretically predicted and observed values of vacuum energy density~\cite{Mould2000,Spergel2003,Jarosik2011}.
+On small scales, it struggles with the missing satellite and core–cusp problems~\cite{Bernardis2000,Hanany2000,Netterfield1997}, while on a fundamental level it suffers from the so-called cosmological constant problem, referring to the $10^{120}$-order discrepancy between the theoretically predicted and observed values of vacuum energy density~\cite{Mould2000,Spergel2003,Jarosik2011}.
 Moreover, the degeneracy issue between dark matter and dark energy components complicates the task of isolating their individual contributions to the cosmic energy budget.
+Furthermore, recent observational results have begun to hint at possible deviations from a simple cosmological constant description of dark energy.
+In particular, analyses of the latest baryon acoustic oscillation measurements from the Dark Energy Spectroscopic Instrument (DESI) Data Release 2 (DR2) have suggested that the dark energy equation of state may evolve with time, motivating further investigation using updated datasets~\cite{desicollaboration2025desidr2resultsii}.